Defining the Poverty Line: Too Much Credit for a Bankrupt Tool?

 In the paper mentioned earlier, Satterthwaite (2004) shows that since the bulk of urban poor in developing countries are homeless or live in “illegal settlements and cheap boarding houses”, there is no way to keep track of them, “no maps, no official addresses and no household records”.
 As a consequence, many cities proudly display numbers “scientifically” proving that their poverty level do not exceed 10%, while in fact 1/3 or a half of the population cannot enjoy a decent housing or access to water or education.

 Distorting the reality of poverty

 Because poverty lines are established according to the mean income of the lower class population, the most affected and neglected groups (also because of homelessness and informal housing) are those living in cities where everything is more expensive and where needs and requirements are more diverse than in rural areas.
 This is the biggest misrepresentation caused by distorted poverty guidelines.
-To better represent a nation’s poverty level, there is dire need of data, documentation and even definition of urban poverty.
+To better represent a nation’s poverty level, there is dire need of data and documentation.

 As hard as it can be to reform a system so as to keep a record on a population and its living conditions, be it because they don’t pay any housing, water, electricity or even job tax, there is nonetheless a point where you go out in the street and see millions, if not dozens of millions stacked right outside (or sometimes inside) your city.